Catherine Coleman Flowers

 Director, Environmental Justice & Civic Engagement

-Catherine Coleman Flowers is the Director of Environmental Justice and Civic Engagement of the Center for Earth Ethics at Union Theological Seminary.
+Catherine Coleman Flowers is the director of Environmental Justice and Civic Engagement at the Center for Earth Ethics.

 She is the founder of the Alabama Center for Rural Enterprise Community Development Corporation (ACRE) which seeks to address the root causes of poverty by seeking sustainable solutions.
 She also serves as the Rural Development Manager for the Equal Justice Initiative serving the citizens of Lowndes County, one of the 10 poorest counties in Alabama’s Black Belt.